ALL

 AE does not spread person-to-person.
 Although it is not known how most people with AE became infected, the most common ways of getting AE appear to be:

-• Eating foods (usually wild berries and herbs) or dinking water that has been contaminated with the stool of an infected coyote, fox, dog, or cat.
+• Eating foods (usually wild berries and herbs) or drinking water that has been contaminated with the feces of an infected coyote, fox, dog, or cat.

-• Handling animals like coyotes, foxes, or dogs as part of your job or hobby (e.g., trappers, veterinarians, veterinary technicians).
+• Handling animals like coyotes, foxes, or dogs as part of your job or hobby (for example, if you are a trapper, veterinarian, or veterinary technician).

 What are the symptoms?

-When a person accidentally swallows the tapeworm eggs, they may get cyst-like damage, most often in their liver.
-This damage grows slowly and may not cause any symptoms for years.
+When a person accidentally swallows the tapeworm eggs, they may not have any symptoms for the next 5 to 15 years.
+However, over time, this person may develop symptoms from cysts that have formed in their organs, most often in their liver.
 When symptoms appear, they may include:

 • pain or discomfort in the upper belly